Dr. Aji A. Anappara

 33. Vidya T., Anupama M. Sajan M., Julin Joseph, Aji A. Anappara, Multi-functional carbon dots for visual detection of picric acid and white-light emission, Materials Research Bullettin, 138, 111223 (2021)

-32. Anci V. A., Thasleena Panakkal, Aji A. Anappara, Renuka N. K., Acetic acid derived carbon dots as efficient pH and bio-molecule sensor, International Journal of Environmental Anlytical Chemistry, 101, 506-512 (2021)
+32. Anci V. A., Thasleena Panakkal, Aji A. Anappara, Renuka N. K., Acetic acid derived carbon dots as efficient pH and bio-molecule sensor, International Journal of Environmental Analytical Chemistry, 101, 506-512 (2021)

 31. Nishaina Sahadev, Aji A. Anappara, Photo-to-thermal conversion: effective utilization of futile solid-state carbon quantum dots (CQDs) for energy haevsting applications, New Journal of Chemistry, 44, 25, 10662-10670 (2020)